aliclark/coverpipedjs/README.md

 b) coverpiped could implement a send window and ack system to give implied feedback to the sender about when it can send more real data

+c) do nothing - most onward connections will probably accept data immediately

 (b) is more work but a better solution, since it passes along the feedback instead of buffering indefinitely.
 I'm looking at similar ideas for muxpiped, but for efficiency in that case.

 TODO
 ----

+ - Find a solution to an onward connection not accepting fast enough

  - Should TCP no-delay be considered to try to get some low latency back?